siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 steering organization remain continuous enough, the self remains continuous in the relevant sense as well.

+Duplication thought experiments sharpen the same issue from the other side.
+Suppose two beings were copied with perfect internal similarity and then allowed to continue from different spatial positions.
+Even if the copy were exact at the initial moment, numerical identity would not thereby remain one.
+Position is not an irrelevant extra.
+Different positions imply different couplings, however small at first.
+Different couplings produce different incoming relations.
+Different incoming relations begin to modify imprint.
+And once imprint begins to drift, steering begins to drift with it.

+So TEOS does not need to ask which of two exact copies is the "real one" in some mystical sense.
+The very fact of distinct placement already opens distinct causal paths.
+What existed as one recurrent organization has become two.
+Their similarity may remain extremely high for a time, but their perspectives are no longer identical because their couplings are no longer identical.

 So the old problem - how the same self survives material turnover - is closed by showing that material turnover was never the right identity criterion.